 Bulk power system – The electrical generation resources, transmission lines, and interconnections with neighboring systems, and associated equipment, generally operated at voltages of 100 kilovolts (kv) or above.

 Bulk power – Massive or bulk quantities of electric current transferred on the high voltage transmission lines of an electric power system to destinations that could be hundreds of miles away.
 In the U.S., bulk power transactions for the purpose of wholesale interstate commerce are under the legal jurisdiction of the Federal Energy Regulatory Commission (FERC).

-Ccf - One hundred cubic feet; a unit used to measure natural gas usage.
+Ccf – A unit equal to one hundred cubic feet, usually used to measure natural gas usage.

 Charge – A characteristic of matter responsible for all electric phenomena, particularly the force of the electromagnetic interaction occurring between two forms of matter that are considered either positive or negative; a measurement of this characteristic.

 Circuit – A closed path followed or capable of being followed by an electric current.
 When a circuit is open, the flow of electric current is broken.

 Cogeneration or Combined Heat and Power – Production of electricity and usable heat or steam from a single facility.